ducklordGL/badUSB/README.md

 # badUSB
 # creating a badUSB attack using zero dollars

 badusb attack using mimikatz software

-freevalorantskins.exe: is a script (safe.ps1) converted into an executable using PS2win
+safe.ps1: script to bypass execution policy and start our payload in the secert folder with administrative rights

-safe.ps1: is a script to bypass execution policy and start our payload in the secert folder with administrative rights
+freevalorantskins.exe: safe.ps1 converted into an executable using PS2win

-/secret/runme.ps1: help disable real time monitoring
+/secret/runme.ps1: to disable real time monitoring

-/secret/mimi.ps1: downloads mimikats.exe from github and executed the command needed to get the NTLM hash and etc. after which the mimikatz terminal output will be saved in a output file called "mimikatz_output.txt"
+/secret/mimi.ps1: downloads mimikatz.exe(can be changed to desired payload url link) from github and executes the commands needed to get the NTLM hashes of the victims device.
+After which the mimikatz terminal output will be saved in a output file called "mimikatz_output.txt"